The routine immunisation schedule: from Autumn 2018

 ‡ If LAIV (live attenuated influenza vaccine) is contraindicated and child is in a clinical risk group, use inactivated flu vaccine.

 Public Health England.
-The routine immunisation schedule: from spring 2018.
-April 2018.
+The routine immunisation schedule: from autumn 2018.
+September 2018.